garethjns/SpatialTaskV2/readme.md

 	- In the "Calibration" menu select "Natural Features Calibration".
 	- Begin calibration by clicking (C) in the top left.
 	- Ask subject to look at each world marker in turn and click to make these in the world.
-	- Click (C) again to end calibration.
+	- Press C key to end calibration.
 	- Check calibration accuracy.
 	- Press (R) to begin recording video/gaze data.
 - In Spyder: